drewbuttons/framer-runway-http-request/README.md

 			placeHolder.image = ganImg
 ```

-To execute the function, we call our it when the button we've drawn is clicked, passing our caption through as an argument.
+To execute the function, we call it when the button we've drawn is clicked, passing our caption through as an argument.

 ```coffeescript
 bttn.onClick ->